alexterman/dw-gradle/README.md

 # DepositsApp

-Example of dropwizard 2.x, gradle 7.x, Java 17.x
-How to start the DepositsApp application
+Example of dropwizard 2.x, gradle 7.x, Java 17.x and Swagger How to start the DepositsApp application
 ---